 There actually is room in this world for both civilization and wildlands.
 The problem is that civilization continues its unchecked expansion across the formerly wild landscape with no societal committment to ever stop it and say-enough is enough.
 We are one American family ready to say just that.
 And we’ve met many more like us while Remote Spotting across America…

 -The Remote Spotters

-Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
+Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays-and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now half-way done!
-We plan to document 10 states in 2014, from Alabama to California.
-Our goal is to raise $6, 500 simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
+Our goal is to raise enough funding simply to offset the cost of traveling frugally state by state, completing the documentary field work, and maintaining this website.
+This work depends on donations from people like you.
 If you like what we do, please Click here to make a tax deductible donation to support Project Remote today.
-Thank you so very much for helping us to preserve remote America…
+Thank you so very much for helping us to document and preserve Remote America… -Remote Footprints